XROMMPackages/XROMM_MayaTools/README.md

 Move shelf_XROMM_tools.mel to the following directory:

 * Macintosh HD/Users/Your_User_Account/Library/Preferences/Autodesk/maya/mayaVersion(e.g. 2012)/prefs/shelves
+* if the Library is not visible, click the gear icon and select show libraries.

 Move the .mel files from the XROMM scripts folder into the following directory: